Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Verification of -enforceability

-Here we denote the set of possible defensive actions of the system $G$ by $E_D$, which is defined as $E_D=\bigcup_{t\in E_o}D(t)$.
-A defensive verifier ${G_D}$ is defined below to capture all admissible defensive actions, i.e., the set of defensive actions with given constraints $E_D$.
+For the given system $G$, we denote the set of possible defensive actions outputted via the defensive function under deletion, insertion, and replacement constraints by $E_D$, which is defined as $E_D=\bigcup_{t\in E_o}D(t)$.
+A defensive verifier ${G_D}$ is defined below to capture all feasible defensive actions.